 - Experiencing a brown or yellow tinge to your eyesight

-- Finding colors look faded and less clear
+- Finding colours look faded and less clear

 - Experiencing double vision

-- Seeing a circle of light (halo) around bright lights
+- Seeing a circle of light (haloes) around bright lights